danjamk/vector-database-loader/README.md

 A use case for this type of project is discussed in more depth in the blog [A Cost-Effective AI Chatbot Architecture with AWS Bedrock, Lambda, and Pinecone](https://medium.com/@dan.jam.kuhn/a-cost-effective-ai-chatbot-architecture-with-aws-bedrock-lambda-and-pinecone-40935b9ec361)

 ## Features
-- **Vector Database Support** - The framework is built to support multiple vector databases but is currently implementing support for [Pinecone](https://www.pinecone.io/).
+- **Vector Database Support** - The framework is built to support multiple vector databases but is currently implementing support for [Pinecone](https://www.pinecone.io/) and [Milvus](https://milvus.io/) cloud version at [Zilliz](https://zilliz.com/).
+Note that there are few standards in vector databases and each has its own unique features.
+This framework is meant to abstract some of those differences.
+But each new variant may require some customization.
 More vector databases will be added, but if needed you can fork the project and handle your own needs by extending the base class.
 - **Embedding Support** - You can use any embedding provided by [Langchain](https://python.langchain.com/docs/integrations/text_embedding/), which includes OpenAI, AWS Bedrock, HuggingFace, Cohere and much, much more.
 - **Content Curation** - The framework is built configure some common content types and sources, but again is meant to be extended a needed.